Converting 175 Degrees Fahrenheit to Celsius: A complete walkthrough

 A Deeper Dive into the Conversion Formula: Why 5/9?

 The fraction 5/9 in the formula reflects the relative size of the degrees on each scale.
 The difference between the boiling and freezing points of water is 180°F (212°F - 32°F) on the Fahrenheit scale and 100°C on the Celsius scale.
 The ratio of these differences is 180/100, which simplifies to 9/5.
-To convert from Celsius to Fahrenheit, we use the reciprocal, 5/9.
+Day to day, to convert from Celsius to Fahrenheit, we use the reciprocal, 5/9.
 The subtraction of 32 accounts for the offset between the zero points of the two scales.

 Practical Applications and Examples of 79.44°C (Equivalent to 175°F)